repied/repied.github.io/yamlb/from_wayback/inrialpes/KL-divergence.md

 Finally I’m still not sure of my derivation from Log Likelihood minimisation, especially in the continous case.

 # Comments
-RSS feed for comments on this post.
-TrackBack URI

 It looks like it seems to be a good measure of surprise in the human visual cortex (see Laurent Itti’s work at USC) http://nuit-blanche.blogspot.com/2005/12/quantifying-wows-and-autism-how-many.html